 - Report daily: Check in with yourself regarding your progress daily.
 Be honest with yourself, but also don’t be too hard on yourself.
 Daily check-ins allow you to track your progress and it’s also fun to look back and see how much progress you’ve made.

 - Cut yourself some slack: As I said, don’t be too hard on yourself.
 We’re all our own worst critics, but you shouldn’t stand in the way of your own goals.
-It’s okay to have setbacks or bad days, that’s normal, but it’s important to keep a positive attitude and focus on trying again the next day.
+It’s okay to have setbacks or bad days, that’s normal, but it’s important to keep a positive attitude and focus on trying again for the remainder of the day and again the next day.

 Written by GUADS staff member Toni with contributions from www.percisionnutrition.com